s-pritam/s-pritam.github.io/_pages/about.md

 Updates:
 ======
-- I am currently visiting the Department of Technology, Management and Economics at the Technical University of Denmark.
+- **Feb, 2024:** I am currently visiting the Department of Technology, Management and Economics at the Technical University of Denmark.

 I am a member of [Rare Voices in Economics](https://www.rarevoicesineconomics.com/): check out our activities!